zimHL/Turnstile-Solver/README.md

 # Turnstile Solver python
-simple and easy method to solve turnstile.
-You can use the method used for solving turnstile with your code without running another chrome for turnstile.
+A simple and easy method to solve Turnstile.
+You can use this method to solve Turnstile with your code without running another instance of Chrome.

 ## Prerequisites